Policies and Compliance

 Many types of wireless applications and services use mobile device location data, including applications provided by other companies and wireless device operating systems.
-When you are considering new applications or services, you should carefully review the location-based services’ or application PTCIs’ privacy policies to learn how they collect and use your information.
+When you are considering new applications or services, you should carefully review their privacy policies to learn how they collect and use your mobile device location data and other information.

-Customer questions and concerns may be initiated by using the link: Contact Us, or you may contact our repair center at 580-338-5411.
+Redress Options: Customer questions and concerns may be initiated by using the link: Contact Us, or you may contact our repair center at 580-338-5411.
 PTCI will respond promptly on or before the next business day after receipt of the inquiry or concern.
-Responses will be provided by telephone or email, depending on the contact information submitted by the Customer.
+Responses will be provided by telephone or email, depending on the contact information submitted by the customer.